Economic Research and Analysis

 - Federal Reserve Board News and Events posts news releases of Federal Reserve data releases, of important Fed decisions, and speeches by Federal Reserve Governors.

-- The Bank for International Settlements page.
+- Bank for International Settlements.
 BIS list of central banks.

-- The Sveriges Riksbank, Bank of England, Bank of Canada, the Bank of Mexico, the Reserve Bank of Australia, and the Reserve Bank of New Zealand.
+- European Central Bank.
+Sveriges Riksbank, Bank of England, Bank of Japan, Bank of Canada, Bank of Korea, the Monetary Authority of Singapore, Bank of Mexico, the Reserve Bank of Australia, and the Reserve Bank of New Zealand.

 - The Central Bank of Norway and the Central Reserve Bank of Peru also display a wealth of information regarding their operations and strategies.

-- The Center for the Study of Central Banks contains a huge variety of information about central banking around the world, including an alphabetical list of those central banks (though several of the links may not work).
+- The Center for the Study of Financial Institutions contains a huge variety of information about central banking around the world.

 - The Central Bank of Zimbabwe -- note the inflation rate in 2008.